OpenKBC/multiple_sclerosis_proj/README.md

 * Finding therapeutic target discovery based on biological dataset

 ### Phase 2
-* Finding and developing business ideas and skills to make this project for helping patients
+* Finding and developing actual business ideas or a practical usage case to make this project for helping patients

 ### Resources
 * Slides (Ask to members)